Discworld Player Help

 You can change how precisely you want to target stuff with the option 'input ambiguous'.
 If you are a complete control freak who always wants to specify precisely which object you are referring to then try setting 'options input ambiguous = on', otherwise leaving it 'off' might be better.
 This means that you can omit certain bits of an item's specification when you do something to it.
 E.g. You have three candles.
 You want to light one.
 Having the option 'on' you cannot do 'light candle' (would result in a parser error), having it 'off' you can.
 Having it on you would have to use either 'light candle 1', 'light candle 2', or 'light candle 3'.

-It is also possible to turn on and off the processing of 'and' as a break word or as an adjective.
+It is also possible to turn on and off the processing of 'and' as a break word or as (part of) an adjective.
 If you use 'options input andascomma = on' you will turn on the possibility to use 'and' as if it was a comma.
-If you turn this to off then you can use it as an adjective and reference things like 'red and blue jacket'.
+If you turn this to off then you can use it as part of an adjective and reference things like 'red and blue jacket'.